Mohamed-Esmat/Frontend-Recap-Roadmap/README.md

 # 🚀 Frontend Development Recap Roadmap (React & Next.js) – 50 Days

 ## 📌 Overview
-This roadmap is designed to help you efficiently review and reinforce your frontend development skills using React and Next.js within 50 days.
-It balances theory, hands-on coding, and real-world projects to ensure you are job-ready.
+With just three months left before I complete my military service, I am dedicating the next 50 days to sharpening my frontend development skills and preparing myself for the software job market.
+This roadmap outlines my structured approach to reviewing React and Next.js, reinforcing key concepts, and building real-world projects to ensure I am job-ready as soon as I transition into the tech industry.

 ---